weak1337/Alcatraz/README.md

 After:
 ![imgafter](images/const_after.PNG)
 ### Control flow flattening
 By removing the tidy program structure the compiler generated and putting our code into new generated blocks, we increase the complexity of the program.
-Lets take this simple function `main` as example:
+Lets take this simple function `main` as example (optimization for this program is disabled):
 ![imgmain](images/flatten_function.PNG)
 If we throw this into IDA 7.6 the decompiler will optimize it:
 ![imgmainnoobf](images/flatten_func_noobf.PNG)